SimplySophia/padisquare/README.md

 npm run dev

 Deployment

-Deployed on Vercel.
+Deployed on Vercel
-Auto-deploys on push.
+Auto-deploys on push
-ISR, image optimization, and caching handled by platform.
+ISR, caching, and image optimization handled by the platform

-📄License
+📄 License
 MIT — free to use.

 Author